metasnf

 .
 The target_list

-contains dataframes what we can examine our clustering results over
+contains data frames what we can examine our clustering results over

 through linear regression (continuous data), ordinal regression (ordinal